 The casual look of these shoes as allowing them to be worn for more than just sailing as they complement many different wardrobe combinations.
 These shoes are also constructed in such a manner that they do not lose their shape or level of comfort regardless of how or where you choose to wear them.

 Our list of the best women’s boat shoes would look a bit lopsided if we did not include another quality product made by Sperry.
 Their Top Sider line is a classic for boat shoes.
 Another of our favorites happens to be the Sperry Top-Sider Women’s Songfish Chambray Boat Shoe.

-Made from a combination of leather and textile construction, these shoes have a synthetic sole which is non-marking and provides excellent grip.
+Made from a combination of leather and textile construction, these shoes have a synthetic sole that is non-marking and provides excellent grip.
 An EVA foam midsole adds comfort and a breathable, moisture-wicking Dri-Lex lining keeps feet cool and dry.
-Add a 360-degree lacing system with rawhide laces and rust proof eyelets and these are a dependable shoe for boating.
+Add a 360-degree lacing system with rawhide laces and rust-proof eyelets and these are a dependable shoe for boating.

 Finatic II Women’s Leather Deck Shoes

 Here is a very special boat shoe.
-It features full grain leather upper and slip resistant outsole that is non-marking for grip and stability.
+It features a full-grain leather upper and slip-resistant outsole that is non-marking for grip and stability.
 The inner pigskin lining of the removable and washable liners contains antimicrobial Ortholite which provides cushioning comfort.